U.S. Route 50 in Ohio: History

 The Columbia Parkway in Cincinnati was completed in 1941 and US 50 was rerouted onto the parkway.
 The road west of Cincinnati became a four-lane divided highway in 1949.
 In 1965 the Sixth Street Expressway open and US 50 was rerouted onto the expressway.
 Also in that year the section of US 50 that is concurrency with SR 7 became a four-lane divided highway.
 US 50 was routed onto the eastern section of the Athens bypass when it open, in 1977.
 The western section was opened in 1979 and US 50 was route onto that year.
 US 50 between Athens and Coolville became a four-lane divided highway between 1997 and 1999.
 Between 2003 and 2007 a new bridge across the Ohio River was built.

 The section of the Columbia Parkway between William Howard Taft Road/Torrence Parkway and Delta Avenue has numerous abandoned staircases built into the Art Deco retaining walls (which were constructed in 1938 as part of the Works Progress Administration).
 The City of Cincinnati began the process of sealing up these staircases in 2008.
+Prior to October 18, 2008, turning left from eastbound Columbia Parkway was restricted to turning onto northbound Torrence Parkway, and turning left from eastbound Columbia Parkway onto William Howard Taft Road was prohibited.
+In addition, turning left from southbound Torrence Parkway onto eastbound Columbia Parkway was also prohibited until then.
+Ever since the change, however, traffic on westbound Columbia Parkway turning right onto northbound William Howard Taft Road is now required to use the second right turn lane, as the curb lane is now restricted to northbound Torrence Parkway.
+Prior to then, the curb lane would be used for both aforementioned right turns.

+The section of Wooster Pike between Newtown Road and Milford has a left turn center lane with one traffic lane per direction on either side, except for main intersections.
+Prior to 2009, it was two traffic lanes per direction, with a set of double yellow lines between them.
+Prior to August 2007, westbound traffic on Wooster Pike at the intersection between Wooster Pike and Newtown Road did not need to stop, due to a thin concrete barrier and green traffic light arrows pointing up, unless the driver was turning left onto Newtown Road.